OpenAgenda/verror/README.md

 of what it was doing.
 The end result is a message that explains what happened at each level.

-You can also decorate Error objects with additional information so that callers can not only handle each kind of error differently, but also construct their own error messages (e.g., to localize them, format them, group them by type, and so on).
+You can also meta Error objects with additional information so that callers can not only handle each kind of error differently, but also construct their own error messages (e.g., to localize them, format them, group them by type, and so on).
 See the example below.